ChrissSav/Demo-Api/README.md

 # REST API |  Online Movies Rent Store
 REST API through which the user can register,log in and log out.
 He can also, rent a movie and return it.
-The API is implemetied using Spring Boot.
+The API is implemented using Spring Boot.

 - Spring Security
 - JWT Authentication